ExpressionEngine/ExpressionEngine-User-Guide/docs/development/services/template-generator.md

 # Template Generator Service

+The Template Generators feature automates the creation of structured templates for rapid development.
 The `TemplateGenerator` Service is responsible for registering and creating template generators.

 [TOC]